Effects of spin-orbit interaction on magnetic and electronic structures in antiferromagnetic LaFeAsO

+As shown in Fig.~4, SOI splits the degenerate bands at the Y point by about 60 meV in the LO and out-of-plane TO cases except for the in-plane TO case.
+This lift of the degeneracy results from lowering of the symmetry of the system.
+In the in-plane TO case [Fig.~4(b)], all bands are at least four-fold degenerate (including the Kramers degeneracy) in the YURS plane of the Brillouin zone boundary where $k_y=\pm\pi/b$ [Fig.~4(d)].
+This is due to the presence of the mirror symmetry M$_y^\text{As}$.
+In the LO and out-of-plane TO cases, where $M_y^\text{As}$ does not exist, the degeneracy in the SY line is lifted, but bands in the RS line are still degenerate by the presence of R$_z^\text{As}$ in the LO case and R$_z^\text{Fe}$ in the out-of-plane TO case, as shown in Figs.~4(a) and (c), respectively.

-In summary, we have investigated the effects of the spin-orbit interaction in the magnetic- and electronic structures of the FeAs-based compound LaFeAsO using first-principles density functional calculations.
-In our results, the longitudinal ordering of Fe magnetic moments, in which the moments are parallel or anti-parallel with the in-plane AFM direction, is the lowest-energy magnetic structure among various spin-configurations.
-This is in good agreement with the experimental results\cite{18} although the magnitude of our calculated magnetic moment is about one Bohr magneton larger than the experimental value.
-We also find that the energy gain of the directional alignment of Fe magnetic moments in LaFeAsO is about 0.2~meV/Fe, equivalent to a temperature of 2~K, and that the spin-orbit interaction splits degenerate bands at the X point by about 60~meV, depending on the spatial direction of the Fe magnetic moments.
+In summary, we have investigated the effects of SOI in the magnetic and electronic structures of LaFeAsO using first-principles density functional calculations.
+In our results, the lowest-energy magnetic structure is the longitudinal ordering of Fe magnetic moments where the moments are parallel or anti-parallel with the in-plane AFM ordering direction.
+This is in good agreement with the experimental results\cite{18} although our magnetic moments are larger than the experimental value.
+The longitudinal alignment of Fe magnetic moments has an energy gain of about 0.1~meV/Fe, equivalent to a temperature of 1~K. Band structures with SOI show splitting of some degenerate bands at the high-symmetry points in the Brillouin zone by about 60~meV, depending on the spatial direction of the Fe magnetic moments.
+We analyzed the effects of SOI on the electronic band structures by considering the symmetry of the AFM phase.

-This work was supported by National Research Foundation of Korea (Grant No. 2009-0081204).
+This work was supported by National Research Foundation of Korea (Grant No. 2011-0018306).
 Computational resources have been provided by KISTI Supercomputing Center (Project No. KSC-2008-S02-0004).